-As of December 31, 2021, we owned one granted U.S. patent, three pending U.S. non-provisional patent applications, three granted foreign patent applications, 26 pending foreign patent applications, and two pending European patent applications and one European patent validated in 11 countries covering the use of an inhibitor of C5a activity, for example, vilobelimab, for treating HS and other cutaneous, neutrophilic inflammatory diseases.
+As of December 31, 2022, we owned two granted U.S. patents, two pending U.S. non-provisional patent applications, five granted foreign patents, including one European patent validated in 11 countries, 29 pending foreign patent applications, including two pending European patent applications covering the use of an inhibitor of C5a activity, for example, vilobelimab, for treating HS and other cutaneous, neutrophilic inflammatory diseases.
 The issued U.S. and foreign patents are expected to expire in 2038, excluding any additional term for patent term adjustments or patent term extensions.
+If issued, the pending foreign patent is expected to expire in 2038, excluding any additional term for patent term adjustments or patent term extensions.

-As of December 31, 2021, we owned one patent application under the PCT and two foreign patent applications covering an improved C5a specific antibody.
-If issued U.S. and foreign patents are expected to expire in 2041, excluding any additional term for patent term adjustments or patent term extensions.
+As of December 31, 2022, we owned one U.S. patent application and 15 foreign patent applications, including an EP patent application covering an improved C5a specific antibody.
+If issued, the U.S. and foreign patents are expected to expire in 2041, excluding any additional term for patent term adjustments or patent term extensions.

-As of December 31, 2021, we owned one pending application under the PCT covering the use of inhibitor of C5a activity, for example vilobelimab, for treating Corona viral diseases.
-If issued U.S. and foreign patents based on the application under the PCT are expected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions.
+As of December 31, 2022, we owned one pending U.S. non-provisional patent application and 15 foreign patent applications, including one EP patent application covering the use of inhibitor of C5a activity, for example vilobelimab, for treating Corona viral diseases.
+If issued, the U.S. and foreign patents based on the application under the PCT are expected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions.

-As of December 31, 2021, we owned one granted US patent, one pending U.S. non-provisional patent application, one European patent application and 16 foreign patent applications covering inhibitors of C5aR.
+As of December 31, 2022, we owned one granted U.S. patent, one pending U.S. non-provisional patent application, and 18 foreign patent applications, including one EP patent application covering inhibitors of C5aR, including INF904.
 The issued U.S. and foreign patents are expected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions.
+If issued, the pending foreign patent is expected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions.